Where to Find the Best Bagels in Boston Right Now

 The Bagel Table

-The Bagel Table started as a pop-up operation about five years ago—now the growing mini-chain is popping up brick-and-mortar stores all over the Boston area.
+The Bagel Table started as a pop-up operation about six years ago, and now the growing mini-chain is popping up brick-and-mortar stores all over the Boston area.
 Originally known by the appropriately excitable name OMG!
-Bagels, the outfit set up its first permanent location at the Street, an open-air retail development in Chestnut Hill; outposts in Brighton and the central Mass. suburb of Ashland have followed, while Natick and Wayland spots are slated to open in September and October, respectively.
+Bagels, the outfit set up its first permanent location at the Street, an open-air retail development in Chestnut Hill; outposts in Brighton and several west-of-Boston suburbs followed.
 No matter which address you visit, though, the bagel selection includes the signature “Chestnut Hill” bagel, a nod to the mothership that is made with challah dough.

 In the pre-COVID era, Mary Ting Hyatt’s Cambridge bagel shop had such a monster-sized following that there were lines out the door.
-So if you find nothing else in your quest for silver linings right now, know this: The new online ordering system at Bagelsaurus has taken care of those queues.
-Just give Hyatt a 20-minute heads up online, and you can swing over to snag your favorite slow-fermented bagels—sea salt, cinnamon raisin, and black olive, among others—smeared with cream cheeses such as honey-rosemary and spicy pepper.
+Now, though, an online ordering system helps to care of those queues.
+Just give Hyatt a heads up online, and you can swing over to snag your favorite slow-fermented bagels—sea salt, cinnamon raisin, and black olive, among others—smeared with cream cheeses such as honey-rosemary and spicy pepper.

 1796 Massachusetts Ave., Cambridge, 857-285-6103, bagelsaurus.com.

 With a bold name like this, a bagel joint better deliver the goods.
-Better definitely does—in fact, its New York-style bagels are served by a handful of area cafes and restaurants, including American Provisions in Southie and Grafton Street in Harvard Square.
-The brand’s Seaport HQ, though, should be your daily destination for fresh-baked bagels that are covered in cream cheese or used for sandwiches loaded with pastrami, smoked turkey, and a certain New Jersey delicacy: pork roll.
+Better definitely does—in fact, its New York-style bagels are served by a handful of area cafes and restaurants, including American Provisions in Southie and Saltie Girl, which just so happens to be the Back Bay’s best restaurant at the moment.
+Better Bagels’s Seaport HQ, though, should be your daily destination for fresh-baked bagels that are covered in cream cheese or used for sandwiches loaded with pastrami, smoked turkey, and a certain New Jersey delicacy: pork roll.

 83a Seaport Ave., Boston, 857-317-4147, betterbagelsboston.com.